 At Berenji & Associates, we often get questions regarding what makes a valid marriage and how that affects the community property rights.
 California is a community property jurisdiction, which means that there is a presumption that all the assets and debts that are attained during the marriage are community in nature, belonging to both husband and wife.
-In most cases a valid marriage has to exists between a Husband and a Wife for the community estate laws to apply.
+In most cases, a valid marriage has to exist between a Husband and a Wife for the community estate laws to apply.

 What Is A Valid Marriage?